Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 9. Hamgyong Dialect (함경 방언)

-Hamgyong (known as Northeast) is another dialect in the north and south Hamgyŏng and Ryanggang provinces of northeastern North Korea.
+Hamgyong (also known as Northeast) is another dialect spoken in the northern and southern Hamgyŏng and Ryanggang provinces of northeastern North Korea.
 Because of Korea’s division, you will rarely hear about it in South Korea.

-• It has its own verb endings and particles that differ from other dialects.
+- It has its own verb endings and particles that differ from those of other dialects.
 For example, in Hamgyong, people use the polite ending “라요” (ra-yo) rather than the standard Korean ending “세요” (see).

-• It has many unique words related to food, clothing, and farming.
-Since it is close to Russia and China, mainly the neighboring Jilin, it has loanwords or sound influences from these languages.
+- It has many unique words related to food, clothing, and farming.
+Because it is close to Russia and China, particularly the neighboring province of Jilin, it has borrowed loanwords and sound influences from these languages.

-• Contrary to the softer tones of central dialects, this has a harsher or more abrupt pitch.
-The speech patterns are often clipped, giving it a unique rhythm.
+- Contrary to the softer tones of the central dialects, this has a harsher, more abrupt pitch.
+The speech patterns are often clipped, giving the speech a distinctive rhythm.

-• It uses some uncommon forms of consonant doubling, especially for intensity in speech.
+- It employs uncommon forms of consonant doubling, particularly for speech intensity.

 Example: “밝다” (balgda) becomes “빨르다” (ppallda) in some areas.